mariohsouto/mariohsouto.github.io/content/lens_of_optimization.md

 Title: Optimization as a language
-Date: 2019-07-10 12:00
+Date: 2019-10-08 12:00
 Category: Optimization
 Slug: opt_language
 Authors: Mario Souto
 Summary: In this first post, the optimization framework is introduced as a powerful tool for solving a wide range of problems.

-This post gives an overview of what **optimization** is and illustrate what kind of problems can be solved by this technology.
+This post gives an overview of what **optimization** is and illustrates what kind of problems can be solved by this technology.
 I hope that by the end of the post, the reader will be motivated by this topic and eager to learn more about it.
 More importantly, I expect the reader to be willing to try optimization on whatever problem that might be of interest.

 Before starting, one side note, optimization has several names depending on the audience.
-The most common aliases are *mathematical programming*, *decision systems* and *operations research*.
+The most common aliases are *mathematical programming*, *decision systems*, and *operations research*.
 More recently, if the optimization relies on a considerable amount of data, it has also been framed as *machine learning*.
-As I'm going to highlight through the examples, regardless of the nomenclature, optimization is simply a set of mathematical tools that can be used to solve a wide range of problems.
+As I'm going to highlight through the examples, regardless of the terminology, optimization is simply a set of mathematical tools that can be used to solve a wide range of problems.
 As <label class="margin-toggle sidenote-number">
 Jagger
 </label> has previously stated, the nature of the method is more intriguing than its name.
 <span class="sidenote" >